sehugg/8bitworkshop-compilers/README.md

 Output files in `output/`

-Last tested with Emscripten 2.0.6
+Last tested with Emscripten 3.1.1 (though not very well)